List of A Song of Ice and Fire characters: Eddard Stark

 Eddard "Ned" Stark is the Lord of Winterfell and Warden of the North, and briefly serves as Hand of the King to Robert Baratheon.
-He is executed, by Joffrey's order, on the steps of the Great Sept of Baelor.
-He serves as a POV character for 15 chapters in A Game of Thrones.
+He is executed, by King Joffrey's order, on the steps of the Great Sept of Baelor.
+He serves as a point-of-view (POV) character for 15 chapters in A Game of Thrones.

 Catelyn Stark

 Catelyn Stark is the Lady of Winterfell, wife of Lord Eddard Stark, and mother to his children Robb, Sansa, Arya, Bran, and Rickon.
-She is the daughter of Lord Hoster Tully of Riverrun; niece to Ser Brynden Tully (also known as the legendary "Blackfish") and sister to Lysa Arryn of the Vale and to Edmure Tully.
-She is murdered during the Red Wedding, and later resurrected as an undead, vengeful killer under the name of Lady Stoneheart.
-She serves as a POV character for 25 chapters throughout A Game of Thrones, A Clash of Kings and A Storm of Swords.
+She is the daughter of Lord Hoster Tully of Riverrun, niece to Ser Brynden Tully (also known as the legendary "Blackfish"), and sister to Lysa Arryn of the Vale of Arryn and Edmure Tully.
+She is murdered during the Red Wedding and later resurrected as an undead, vengeful killer under the name "Lady Stoneheart".
+She serves as a POV character for 25 chapters throughout A Game of Thrones, A Clash of Kings, and A Storm of Swords.

 Robb Stark

-Robb Stark is the oldest child of Eddard and Catelyn Stark, and the heir to Winterfell.
-He is not a POV character, but features in the POV chapters of his family members in the first three novels in the series.
-Robb is also slain at The Red Wedding along with his mother.
+Robb Stark is the eldest child of Eddard and Catelyn Stark and the heir to Winterfell.
+He is not a POV character, but he appears in the POV chapters of his family members in the first three novels of the series.
+After his father's arrest and execution, Robb rebels against the Crown and seeks to secede the North from the Seven Kingdoms.
+Robb is also slain at the Red Wedding alongside his mother.

 Sansa Stark

-Sansa Stark is the second child and elder daughter of Eddard and Catelyn Stark.
+Sansa Stark is the second child and eldest daughter of Eddard and Catelyn Stark.
 She serves as a POV character for 24 chapters throughout A Game of Thrones, A Clash of Kings, A Storm of Swords, and A Feast for Crows.
 Sansa is introduced as beautiful and demure.

 Arya Stark

 Arya Stark is the third child and younger daughter of Eddard and Catelyn Stark.
 She serves as a POV character for 33 chapters throughout A Game of Thrones, A Clash of Kings, A Storm of Swords, A Feast for Crows, and A Dance with Dragons.
-So far, she is the only character to appear in all 5 books as a POV character.
+She is the only character to appear in all five published books as a POV character.